Psychologists and other experts have come up with many ways of looking at human intelligence.

 - People from different backgrounds have varying levels of familiarity with test concepts and structure, so low scores may not always represent actual intellectual abilities.

 2016 research reviewsuggests people with autism often have higher intelligence than standardized IQ tests indicate.
 This intelligence is simply imbalanced in ways that can negatively affect social interactions and task performance.

-Many experts believe a single test can’t give a clear picture of intelligence, in part because there are multiple types of intelligence to consider.
+However, some experts believe a single test can’t give a clear picture of intelligence.
+They argue that we need to consider not just one but multiple types of intelligence.

-One popular theory, introduced by psychologist and professor Howard Gardner, suggests nine different types of intelligence exist.
+One popular theory, introduced by psychologist and professor Howard Gardner, suggests eight different types of intelligence exist.

 Empathy, commonly described as the ability to experience things from someone else’s perspective, is a key component of emotional intelligence.

 Emotional intelligence refers to your ability to understand emotions and express them in healthy and productive ways.